pexip/os-llvm-pex-future/llvm/docs/CommandGuide/llvm-strip.rst

  Write output to <file>.
 Multiple input files cannot be used in combination with -o.

+.. option:: --only-keep-debug

+ Produce a debug file as the output that only preserves contents of sections useful for debugging purposes.

+ For ELF objects, this removes the contents of `SHF_ALLOC` sections that are not `SHT_NOTE` by making them `SHT_NOBITS` and shrinking the program headers where possible.

 .. option:: --regex

  If specified, symbol and section names specified by other switches are treated